jj2564/SYGalleryPicker/README.md

 ```
 Using Clousre instead of delegate, which can be set to *nil* if no needed.

-The entire function looks like that.
+The entire function looks like this:
 ```swift
 func syPresentGalleryPickerController
 (_ viewController: UIViewController, style: SelectStyle = .basic, customSetting:SYGalleryPickerSettings? = nil , requestOptions: PHImageRequestOptions? = nil, animated: Bool,